Mount Kilimanjaro… A Flatlander’s Tale

 Climbing Mt Kilimanjaro is not a cheap thing.
 I bought a 6-day package for $1330 USD and I had to rent some gear which was another $100 USD and then at the end, you tip your guides, porters, and cooks anywhere from 10-20%.
 All in it was close to $2000 I am sure.
 Nicola had no desire to do this for four good reasons in order of priority (in “Nicolese”):

 1. $2000, are you out of your mind?
 Do you know what I can do with $2000?

 2. It gets how cold.
 Are you out of your mind?

 3. Are you out of your mind?
 I could not breathe on my way to Machu Pichu… I am not going higher.

 4. Thanks but no thanks… I will stay right here at sea level.

 My guide, Lawrence, was trying to get me to eat more and drink more even though I had been vomiting.
 Two of the rules of Kili as with all climbs is that you need food for energy and you need water to keep hydrated.
 Water for Life as he said repeatedly to me along the journey.
-He taught me a lot about Kili, Tanzanian language, and culture.
-Kili was once the third highest mountain in Africa but the other two collapsed almost 750 million years ago.
+He taught me a lot about Kili, the Tanzanian language, and culture.
+Kili was once the third-highest mountain in Africa but the other two collapsed almost 750 million years ago.
 Kili is a volcanic mountain and lies dormant.
-He was teaching me more Swahili than I knew so far including the term rafiki which means friend.
-I was thinking about the Lion King.
+He was teaching me more Swahili than I knew so far including the term Rafiki which means friend.
+I was thinking about The Lion King.